belalshehab/microKernel/README.md

 }

 interface Orchestrator {
     getServices              @0 () -> (services :List(Text));
     connectToValidator       @1 () -> (validator :Validator);
     connectToNetworkListener @2 () -> (listener :NetworkListener);
 }
 ```

+`Data` fields carry raw bytes — no UTF-8 assumptions, no silent corruption of binary signatures.

+---

+## What's implemented

+### Process management
+The Orchestrator forks and launches child services using `execl`.
+Each service gets its own Unix socket file descriptor passed as `argv[1]`. `FD_CLOEXEC` ensures no file descriptors leak across `exec` boundaries.

+Services are managed through `ServiceHandle` (RAII, move-only) and `ServicesRegistry` (single source of truth for all running processes).
+The destructor sends `SIGTERM` and waits — no double-close, no zombie processes.

+### Cap'n Proto RPC over socketpairs
 Each connection uses a single bidirectional `socketpair`.
-Both sides use `TwoPartyClient` — the Orchestrator with `Side::CLIENT` (initiates handshake), services with `Side::SERVER` (wait for handshake).
+Both sides use `TwoPartyClient` — the Orchestrator as `Side::CLIENT`, services as `Side::SERVER`.
 After the handshake both sides are symmetric: either can call the other.

-### Capability broker — bidirectional RPC

-The Orchestrator exports itself as a bootstrap capability to each service over the existing socket.
+The Orchestrator exports itself as a bootstrap capability to each service.
 This means:

-- Orchestrator can call `validator.validateBlock()` — it holds a `Validator::Client`
-- Validator can call `orchestrator.connectToValidator()` — it holds an `Orchestrator::Client`
+- The Validator can call `orchestrator.connectToValidator()` — it holds an `Orchestrator::Client`
-- NetworkListener can ask for the Validator cap and call it directly through the broker
+- The NetworkListener can request a `Validator` cap through the broker and call it directly

-The `OrchestratorImpl` is constructed empty first (before services are spawned), then service clients are injected via setters after connections are established — breaking the circular dependency.
+`OrchestratorImpl` is constructed empty before services are spawned, then service clients are injected via setters after connections are established — breaking the circular dependency cleanly.

-### Shared memory (dormant, planned)
-`SharedMemory.h/.cpp` and `ipc_common.h` are kept for future use.
-The plan is to reintroduce shared memory as a fast path for transferring large data chunks between services, while Cap'n Proto RPC handles control flow and capability passing.
+### Ed25519 block validation (libsodium)

+**Validator:**
+- Holds the NetworkListener's public key — verifies incoming block signatures
+- Expands its own 32-byte private key seed into a 64-byte signing key at startup via `crypto_sign_seed_keypair`
+- On each `validateBlock`:
+  1. `crypto_sign_verify_detached` — verifies the block was signed by the expected listener
+  2. Appends `0x01` (valid) or `0x00` (invalid) to the data
+  3. `crypto_sign_detached` — signs the result with the validator's private key
+  4. Returns `(isValid, validatorSignature)` — tamper-proof

+**NetworkListener:**
+- Signs each block with its own private key before forwarding
+- Verifies the validator's signed response — confirms the result came from the right validator
+- Currently sends two hardcoded mock blocks (one valid, one with a corrupted signature) to exercise the full pipeline end-to-end

 ---